-The DQ input receiver uses a compliance mask (Rx) for voltage and timing as shown in the figure below.
-The receiver mask (Rx Mask) defines area the input signal must not encroach in order for the DRAM input receiver to be expected to be able to successfully capture a valid input signal; it is not the valid data-eye.
-The TdiVW_total and VidVW_total define the absolute maximum mask and incorporates the Deterministic and Random components of the Rx mask.
-The TdiVW_dj and VidVW_dv define the Deterministic portion of the Rx mask.
+The DQ input receiver compliance mask for voltage and timing is shown in the figure below.
+The receiver mask (Rx Mask) defines area the input signal must not encroach in order for the DRAM input receiver to be expected to be able to successfully capture a valid input signal with BER of 1e-16; any input signal encroaching within the Rx Mask is subject to being invalid data.
+The Rx Mask is the receiver property for each DQ input pin and it is not the valid data-eye.